python/typing/typing_extensions/README.rst

 on ``typing_extensions`` like this: ``typing_extensions >=x.y, <(x+1)``,
 where ``x.y`` is the first version that includes all features you need.

+``typing_extensions`` supports Python versions 3.7 and higher.
+In the future, support for older Python versions will be dropped some time after that version reaches end of life.

 Included items
 ==============